Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __pH_end__
   - Type: string
-  - Description: Solution in which the pH was measured (e.g. buffer, finished reaction solution)
+  - Description: The final pH value

 - __pH_at_XY__
   - Type: string
-  - Description: Solution in which the pH was measured (e.g. buffer, finished reaction solution)
+  - Description: The pH value at a certain point in time

 </details>